 This point is suuuuper important.
 I think one of the reasons why I did not get a credit card was because I didn’t understand the long term benefits that would come with using it.
 Whether it’s getting better deals on car insurance or getting better rates on renting apartments, I realized the benefits of having a credit card were great.
 Although I could co-sign with one of my parents on an apartment, for example, I found that learning to establish my own credit and independence helped my learning process.

 3. Overcoming my own fear and helping others do the same

 This is perhaps the most important thing for me.
 There tends to be a lot of fear and anxiety when it comes to topics such as using credit cards.
 We’re not born with the anxiety of using credit cards but learn and experience it through unfortunate stories we hear, our experience with family and friends, and other sources.
 It was important to me to get past that barrier because I knew that it would help me get in control of my financial livelihood and mindset and also show fellow peers that you can get a credit card without racking up a lot of debt.

-Josh is is currently a senior at Swarthmore College.
-He is the Co-Founder of the personal finance organization SWIFT - Swarthmore, Wealth, Investment, Finance and Trade.
+Josh Collins graduated from Swarthmore College in 2020.
+He was the Co-Founder of the personal finance organization SWIFT - Swarthmore, Wealth, Investment, Finance and Trade.